absolutelynoot/serve-ready-chatbot/README.md

 - ☑️ CD to AWS BeanStalk
 - ☑️ Telegram Bot integration
 - ☐ (In progress) WhatsApp integration using Twillio
 - ☐ (In progress) Talk via voice notes to your documents using OpenAI's Voice to Text AI
+- ☐ (In progress) Carbon Management to cloud usage

 ## Files